 Fiber type Composition Usage Feature Fiber 37.5 TM technology textile Volcanic rock (Active carbon) Professional sports clothing and sportswear Use electrostatic attraction to absorb the body's evaporating water, at the same time, the infrared radiation emitted from the human body is used to heat the particles to accelerate the evaporation of water, so it can keep the body surface dry faster, and also help to store energy to keep the body at a certain temperature.
-Biopro biodegradable fiber By incorporating biodegradable BioSphere Additive and PET in the process of spinning, to produce a new type of spinning dope, which is used to produce hydrophilic polyester fiber.
-Biopro fibers can be make into clothing, hats, backpacks and shoes.
-It can decompose the surface and internal structure of polyester fiber.
-Microbial enzyme can decompose the C-C polymer chain in the fiber, and make PET fiber break down into the simpler monomer structure, which can be further decomposed by bacteria.
-By increasing the hydrophilicity of the product, to enhance biodegradability of polyester fiber.
+Eco-friendly yarn Use recycled polyester chemical fiber products and recycle them again Used in various types of garment fabrics and industrial fabrics Resource reuse.
 Graphene Fiber Graphene is evenly dispersed to make nanoscale masterbatches, then further is used to make yarns Smart clothing and wearable device applications.
 Antistatic: graphene conductivity can reduce the surface electrical resistivity of cloth.
 At the same time, the surface lubrication can reduce the coefficient of friction, inhibit and reduce generating electric current, and to help prevent skin itches.
+Good electrical conductivity: It can act as a filter for the human body and the external environment, ensuring that the wearer maintains an ideal temperature.